-- → Keep an open line of communication with your child's teachers (e-mails, school and teacher websites, phone call, etc.). - → Have your parents join the Chilton PTC (Parent Teacher Club), link is on website. - → Attend Back to School Night and other school-sponsored events - → Encourage your student to get involved in the wide array of extra and co-curricular activities offered at Chilton. - → Talk to your child about his/her studies and extracurricular activities. - → Provide a quiet place without distractions for your son/daughter to complete his/her homework and studies. - → Review this handbook with your child. - → Read all communications that are sent home. - → Use the online grade program (OTUS) to check grades, attendance and any assignment information.
-Please contact the office for questions on how to use this system. - → Help your son/daughter organize his or her binder and backpack weekly. - → Contact teachers with academic and behavior concerns as soon as possible. - → Check the DAILY BULLETIN on the Chilton Website daily to stay informed of current events.
+- \rightarrow Students use their planners on a daily basis. - → Keep an open line of communication with your child's teachers (writing notes in the planner, e-mails, school and teacher websites, etc.). - → Have your parents join the Chilton PTC (Parent Teacher Club) - → Attend Back to School Night, Open House and other school-sponsored events. - → Encourage your student to get involved in the wide array of extra and co-curricular activities offered at Chilton. - \rightarrow Talk to your child about his/her studies and extracurricular activities.

+- → Provide a quiet place without distractions for your son/daughter to complete his/her homework and studies. - → Review this handbook with your child. - \rightarrow Read all communications that are sent home. - → Use the online grade program to check grades, attendance and any assignment information.
+Please contact the office if you have any questions on how to use this system. - → Help your son/daughter organize his or her binder and backpack weekly. - → Contact teachers with academic and behavior concerns as soon as possible. - → Check the DAILY BULLETIN on the Chilton Website daily to stay informed of current events.